laurenadachi/laurenadachi.github.io/index.md

             As we begin the process of making a new satellite, my team and I are working on a launch application to NASA that describes its mission and technical specifications and requirements.
         </li>
         <li>
-            <a href="https://github.com/BrownSpaceEngineering">GitHub Organization</a>: Our schematics and board designs for our new satellite will soon be posted here.
-Stay posted for hardware updates!
+            Our next satellite's mission is to be 1) an interactive satellite that can display anyone's message in space and 2) test & inspect perovskite solar cells for the first time in space.
         </li>
   </ul>

-I created this systems block diagram for our new satellite, PVDX
+An example of the systems design I'm doing--high-level block diagram for our new satellite, PVDX
 <img src="images/BSEBlockDiagram.jpg?raw=true" style="width:480;">

+<a href="https://github.com/BrownSpaceEngineering">GitHub Organization</a>: Our schematics and board designs for our new satellite will soon be posted here.
+Stay posted for hardware updates!

 </p>